kodachi614/macropaw/BUILDING.md

 To flash the firmware, put the MacroPaw board into bootloader mode.
 How you do this depends on the board you have, but it's generally a matter of holding down some BOOT button while plugging it into your computer.
-Once it's in bootloader mode, it should show up as a USB drive called "RPI_RP2": just copy the `macropaw-$boardID.uf2` file onto that drive.
+Once it's in bootloader mode, it should show up as a USB drive called "RPI_RP2".

+Once you have `RPI_RP2` mounted, on MacOS run `tools/flash $boardID` (e.g.
+`tools/flash KnGXT`.
+If you're not on MacOS, `cp tools/flash_nuke.uf2` to the RPI-RP2 volume, then once the board reboots, `cp macropaw-$boardID.uf2` to the RPI-RP2 volume.
 The board will reboot into its hardware test mode; follow the directions for your board to complete the hardware test and have it reboot into being a keyboard!